dannyzhang1020/dannyzhang1020.github.io/index.md

 <section id="intro" class="wrapper style1 fullscreen fade-up">
 	<div class="inner">
 		<h1>Danny Zhang</h1>
-		<p>Hey!
-I'm a rising senior at the Texas Academy of Math & Science in the Computer Science Track.</p>
+		<p>I'm a rising senior at the Texas Academy of Math & Science (TAMS) and I'm taking courses at UNT.
+I've always been interested in the intersection between Computer Science and Biology, so in my free time, I like to code some passion projects!</p>
 	</div>
 </section>